Customer Profiles Before Online Sales

 Luckily we are a pet store that will greet Bobo first and Bobo’s dad next.
 After all, we opened our business to serve our 4 legged companions.
 The entire store is designed to give Bobo an amazing doggy shopping experience complete with a fire hydrant outside.
 Our obedience classes are held 3 times a week but the Saturday class is at the same park Seth visits which will fit his schedule perfectly.
 In fact, he just got a recommendation from a former client last week which is what brought him to our website.

 When you do the research and create real-life examples of customers lifestyles it becomes easy to choose how to market.
 In the example above we could have gotten Seth to purchase from us in other ways.
-At the yoga studio, we could set up a few sessions a week our trainers attend to help out with distracted pups.
-The bistro, we could use table tents to advertise our organic dog treats, we could also have the restaurant sell your dog treats.
+At the yoga studio, we could have our trainers be there a few sessions a week to help out with distracted pups.
+The bistro, we could use table tents to advertise our organic dog treats, or have them avialable for sell at the restaurant.
 It doesn’t take much creativity when we understand our customer’s lifestyle and needs.

-Now go create your own Customer Profiles that will help you focus your marketing and build success!
+Now go create your own Customer Profiles that will help you focus your marketing.

 Don’t have any Customers Yet?